ruanchaves/old_website/_posts/2019-04-18-welcome-to-jekyll.md

 As far as I can tell, I'm the first to claim that Joyce intended the word **had** to mark a cyclical pattern.
 I'm well aware that [pareidolia](https://en.wikipedia.org/wiki/Pareidolia) and [apophenia](https://en.wikipedia.org/wiki/Apophenia) are very real risks while dealing with the Wake.
 However, I feel there is strong evidence to suggest that the word **had** wasn't being utilized by Joyce in a casual fashion.

-First of all, let's count all occurences of the word had.
+First of all, let's count all occurrences of the word had.

 ```python
 import requests